alanzhaonys/business-location-analysis/README.md

 5. Finally, [create the dashboard from the new template using CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-quicksight-dashboard.html)
    1. Map the data set placeholder name of the __base template__ to the new data set

 __OMG!
-There are lots of hoops through which you have to go.
+There are lots of hoops which you have to go through.
 I hope AWS can make it easier, for example, convert existing analysis into CloudFormation template with a click of button.__ One of the caveats of using second method is that you always have to keep the base analysis and template because that's where derived analyses get the information like fields, filters, parameters, and layouts from.

 ### Feedback
 Please reach out to me directly on the platform if you have any feedback.